BhaveshMukheja/bhavesh-21PH10008-quicksell-assignment/README.md

-Here’s the modified and polished version of your README draft:

----

 # Quicksell Assignment

 This project was developed by **Bhavesh Mukheja** as part of the placement process at **IIT KGP** for Quicksell.